kaustubhbhavsar/intent-classification/README.md

       INPUT => EMBEDDING (int encoding) => LSTM => LSTM => FC => RELU => DO => FC => SOFTMAX
 </p>

-Model 3.3 (stacked LSTM) <b>with fewer parameters</b> can achieve approximately similar or even better performance compared to Model 3.1 (vanilla LSTM), but requires more training epochs to achieve the same.
+Model 3.3 (stacked LSTM) <b>with fewer parameters</b> can achieve approximately similar or even better performance compared to model 3.1 (vanilla LSTM), but requires more training epochs to achieve the same.
 Model 3.2 (BidirectionalLSTM) achieved better performance compared to other two models.

 4. <a href="6_smallBERT.ipynb"><b>Small BERT</b></a>